junjypark/CLEAN/README.md

 xii = read_cifti(fname, surfL, surfR, resamp_res = 10242)  #resamp_res: how many vertices to resample
 ```

-Then you can access the cortical data by the followings.
+Then you can access the cortical data by the following.
 ```R
 xii$data$cortex_left
 xii$data$cortex_right
 ```
-The corresponding mesh information can be assessed by the followings.
+The corresponding mesh information can be assessed by the following.
 ```R
 xii$surf$cortex_left
 xii$surf$cortex_right